AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/dashboards/managing-dashboard.md

 To rename a dashboard:

-1. Click the name of the dashboard you want to change.
+1. Click the name of the dashboard that you want to change.

 2. Enter the new name in the `Dashboard Name` field.